 Examination of current issues that businesses face as they operate in a global environment.
-Includes simulation, readings, cases, and teamwork to provide an understanding of major business functions and how they interrelate in actual practice.
-Designed for first-year students considering management or accounting as a major.
+Includes simulation, readings, business plan development, and teamwork to provide an understanding of major business functions and how they interrelate in actual practice.
+Designed for first-year students considering a business major.
 Offered: Fall, Spring, and Summer.